theiagen/wm_training_202205/exercises/exercise_01.md

 1. From your training VM, navigate to the training_data directory and launch an interactive docker container using the StaPH-B Docker Image for fastq-scan version 0.4.4: ```docker run --rm -it -v $PWD:/data staphb/fastq-scan:0.4.4```.

 2. Use the [fastq-scan documentation](https://github.com/rpetit3/fastq-scan/blob/master/README.md) to write a one-liner that:
-    - Calcaultes the total number of reads within a fastq file and
+    - Calcaultes the total number of reads within a gzipped fastq file and
     - Writes this value (INT) to a file called `TOTAL_READS`.

 <details>